larriereguichet/AdminBundle/README.md

             planet:
                 entity: UniverseBundle\Entity\Planet
                 form: UniverseBundle\Form\Type\PlanetType
 ```

 AdminBundle use a data provider to retrieve and save entities.
 If you do not provide one, the default one will be used.
-It assumes that you have Doctrine repository implementing the LAG\AdminBundle\Repository\RepositoryInterface.
+It assumes that you have Doctrine repository implementing the `LAG\AdminBundle\Repository\RepositoryInterface`.
 It will
 add the save and delete method to your repository.

-Fortunately, the AdminBundle provide the LAG\AdminBundle\Repository\DoctrineRepository abstract repository class which
+Fortunately, the AdminBundle provide the `LAG\AdminBundle\Repository\DoctrineRepository` abstract repository class which
 implements those methods for you.
 All you have to do is to extend this class with your repository

 ```php